aplumley12/Introduction-to-C-Plus-Plus/Functions/Functions.md

 Programming languages are often referred to as either pass-by reference or pass-by value, but what is the difference?
 When passing a variable to a function by value, a copy of its stored data is made, leaving the original value unaffected.
 On the other hand, when passing by reference, the _original_ variable is passed as an argument, and therefore, any updates
-made within the funtion are reflected by the variable's stored value.
-In general, pass-by reference is more efficient because a program does not have to store duplicates of arguments; however, this behavior may also lead to unintended changes to the data.
+made within the funtion are reflected by the variable's stored value (Josuttis, 479).
+In general, pass-by reference is more efficient because a program does not have to store duplicates of arguments; however, this behavior may also lead to unintended changes to the data (Josuttis, 479).
 C++ supports BOTH pass-by reference and pass-by value via the _pointer_ datatype.
-For now, simply understand that pointers 'point' directly to a variable's location in memory and, therefore, allow a function to directly manipulate the data stored in it.
+For now, simply understand that pointers 'point' directly to a variable's location in memory and, therefore, allow a function to directly manipulate the data stored in it (Josuttis, 76).
 The following C++ function demonstrates pass-by value, in which, the original stored data is not manipulated by the function:
 ##### Example (4)
 ```c++